enrightc/The-Gourmet-Cake-Club/README.md

     - As a returning user, I seek clear and concise instructions for each cake recipe, including details about the ingredients and baking techniques, enhancing my baking skills.

 - Frequent User
-    - As a frequent user, I want the option to sign up for the Gourmet Cake Club newsletter, ensuring I stay informed about new cake recipes added to the collection.
+    - As a frequent user, I want the option to sign up for The Gourmet Cake Club newsletter, ensuring I stay informed about new cake recipes added to the collection.
-    - As a frequent user, I aspire to contribute my favorite cake recipes or baking tips, actively participating in the community and benefiting other cake enthusiasts.
+    - As a frequent user, I aspire to contribute my favourite cake recipes or baking tips, actively participating in the community and benefiting other cake enthusiasts.

 # DESIGN